odow/StochOptFormat/README.md

   - We did not try to incorporate chance constraints.
   - We did not try to incorporate continuous random variables.
+  - We did not try to incorporate decision-hazard nodes.

 ## Example